reframejs/reframe/readme.md

  - Reframe searched for the `/pages` directory and found it at `~/tmp/reframe-playground/pages`.
  - Reframe read the `/pages` directory and found our page config at `~/tmp/reframe-playground/pages/HelloPage.html.js`.
  - Reframe used webpack to transpile `HelloPage.html.js` for the server and the browser.
- - Reframe started a hapi server that serves all static browser assets and serves our page's HTML by rendering it on every request.
+ - Reframe started a hapi server serving all static browser assets and serving our page by (re-)rendering its HTML on every request.

+The "Quick Start" section below gives a step-by-step guide to create your first React web app with Reframe.

 ### Why Reframe